Move from Personalization to Customer Journey Orchestration

 The goal of customer journey orchestration is to improve journey outcomes by enabling the most relevant interactions in the context of each customer’s goals and their overall experience.
-Customer journey orchestration enables enterprises to engage prospects and customers at optimal points along their journeys, in real time and through the most effective channels.
+This practice enables enterprises to engage prospects and customers at optimal points along their journeys.
+And it’s all done in real time and through the most effective channels.

 What is Customer Journey Orchestration?

-Customer journey orchestration is an approach used by customer-centric enterprises to improve journey outcomes in real time by taking the most relevant interactions in the context of each customer’s goals and their overall experience.
+Customer journey orchestration is an approach used by customer-centric enterprises to improve journey outcomes in real time.
+This method takes the most relevant interactions in the context of each customer’s goals and their overall experience.

 Image journey orchestration 1